womblemaster/6502Emu/README.md

 5. try and keep things incremental by creating folders to indicate thought processes and progress.
 6. Comment where necessary.

-Those goals are pretty much taken care of in the folders first to fifth.
+Those goals are pretty much taken care of in the folders first to fifth; though I need to do some thorough testing on all of the instructions.

 I then looked at adding other functionality